dcordb/pydep-errors-framework/README.md

 ### Thesis

-This framework was the result of my work on my bachelor's thesis which you can find [here](resources/thesis.pdf) (in Spanish).
+This framework is the result of my work on my bachelor's thesis which you can find [here](resources/thesis.pdf) (in Spanish).

 ### Usage